wjc666666/Assignment-1---ReactJS-app/README.md

 During the development of this project, I researched and implemented the following independent learning:

+1.React Router v6:

-React Router v6: I researched how to implement dynamic routing and nested routes for movie details and reviews.
-This was essential for handling routes like /movies/:id and /reviews/:id.
++ Implemented dynamic routing and nested routes for pages like /movies/:id and /reviews/:id.

-Source: React Router Documentation
-Material UI for responsive design: I implemented Material UI’s useMediaQuery hook to dynamically adjust the app’s layout between mobile and desktop views.
-This was used to create a mobile-friendly menu in the header and other responsive elements.

-Source: Material UI - Responsive Design
+2.aterial UI for Responsive Design:

++ Utilized Material UI’s useMediaQuery hook for mobile-first responsive layouts.

+3.React Query for Efficient Data Fetching:

-React Query for data fetching: I used React Query to fetch movie data from the TMDB API with caching, refetching, and other advanced features to improve performance and reduce unnecessary API calls.
++ Used React Query for efficient data fetching, caching, and API call management to reduce unnecessary network traffic.

-Source: React Query Documentation
+4.Error Handling and Retry Logic:

++ Implemented error boundaries and retry logic for API requests, especially for fetching movie details and popular/trending data.